LeonLow97-Sandbox/linux-bootcamp/colt_steele/014-grep.md

   - `-C1` to indicate showing 1 line before AND after
 - `grep "6" SongOfMyself.txt -wn` to show the line number with `-n` option flag
 - `grep "wagon" SongOfMyself.txt -m2` use the `-m` flag followed by a number to indicate the number of search results that are returned from `grep`.
+- `grep -o "\$[1-9]" prices.txt` the `-o` option tells grep to print out the matches, rather than the entire line containing each match.

 ## Regex Crash Course